- By Darshan Goswami, M.S., P.E., Pittsburgh, PA, USA

 About the Author:

 Darshan Goswami has more than 40 years of experience in the energy field.
 He worked as a Project Manager for Renewable Energy, Micro-grid and Smart Grid projects at the United States Department of Energy (DOE) in Pittsburgh.
-Earlier, he was a Chief of Renewable Energy at the United States Department of Agriculture (USDA) in Washington, DC.
-Mr. Goswami is a registered professional electrical engineer with a passion and commitment to promote, develop and deploy Renewable Energy and the Hydrogen Economy.
+Mr. Goswami is a registered professional electrical engineer with a passion and commitment to promote, develop and deploy renewable energy resources and the hydrogen economy.
 In dedication to his life serving humanity and poor people, the author supports: India Foundation for Children Education and Care, Inc. (http://www.ifcare.org/).